-11. What happens if my Summer Session class is cancelled?
+11. What happens if my Summer Session class is removed from the schedule?

-If your class is cancelled, you will receive a full refund and may enroll in a different class if you wish.
+If your class is removed from the schedule, you will receive a full refund and may enroll in a different class if you wish.

 12. When and where will my Summer Session grades be posted?

 13. What is the difference between May-June Intersession and Summer Session?

 There is no difference in content or quality.
 May-June Intersession is a shorter program that begins right after Commencement in May.
 Students who take Intersession classes will be finished within three weeks.
 Summer Session classes are scheduled after Intersession and may be longer (up to 9-weeks).
 The required fees are also different for each session.

 14. Will a Summer Session class count toward my degree?